-PHT consistently follows Public Health Orders and recommendations to prevent the spread of COVID-19 — to keep you and everyone who enters our buildings safe.
+PHT consistently follows Public Health Orders and recommendations to prevent the spread of COVID-19 and to keep you and everyone who enters our buildings safe.

 PHT will, as needed:

-- Provide hand sanitizer, hand washing stations, disinfectant spray, and other sanitation tools, as well as face coverings to those who do not have them.
+- Provide hand sanitizer, hand washing stations, disinfectant spray, and other sanitation tools, as well as face coverings upon request.

 COVID Considerations and Policies for Everyone

-- Anyone who is feeling sick or has any symptoms associated with COVID-19 is not permitted to enter the building for any reason unless they have received a negative COVID test and been given permission by public health to not isolate.
+- Anyone who is feeling sick or has any symptoms associated with COVID-19 is not permitted to enter the building for any reason unless they have received a negative COVID test.
 PHT reserves the right to request proof of such clearance.